RyanGan/oregon_wildfire/README.md

-# Association between smoke from the 2013 Douglas-Complex fire and cardiopulmonary morbidity
+# Association between smoke from the 2013 Douglas-Complex fire nd cardiopulmonary morbidity

 ### Created by: Ryan Gan and Jingyang Liu
 Created on: 2017-11-07